IBM/data-science-best-practices/quality_measurements.md

 When starting on a project, the first priority is learning about what potentially unforeseen challenges will stand in your way.
 Even if they will not be the final version of your model, baselines allow you to iterate very quickly, while wasting minimal time.

->     Everything should be made as simple as possible, but not simpler -Albert Einstein
+>     Everything should be made as simple as possible, but not simpler - Albert Einstein

 Usually there are three levels of performance you can easily estimate without any code and can serve as a first baseline: